 Waste no space.

 Every suitcase has nooks and crannies that are often overlooked.
 For example, the space on the bottom of your suitcase between the sides of the roller handle.
-I make sure to create a base layer of stuff in my bag– like socks, undies, and other small items– to fill up that otherwise wasted space.
+If you just plop your normal packing cubes in, you’re losing out on a ton of space!
+I use my slim packing cube set to really line those overlooked spots, and only then do I begin placing down my packing cubes.
 Every square inch counts!

 Forget toiletry travel sets.

-Big box store offer lots of great travel items, but re-useable containers for your shampoo, conditioner and soap are not one of them.
+Big box stores offer lots of great travel items, but reusable containers for your shampoo, conditioner and soap are not one of them.
 Unless you’re traveling for a month, you do not need much of any of these products (plus, I am tired of decanting my shampoo!).
 I say pack sample sizes of your favorite goods.
 Talk to folks working at the beauty counter, at stores like Sephora or Ulta for free samples; or buy smaller containers of favorites at the drug store or Target.
-You could also check out a Birchbox membership for a few months to really stock up on samples of nice products.
-They’re the perfect size for travel (and don’t take up much space).
-Be sure to pack your liquids in an exterior pocket for easy access in the security line.

-What are your best tips for carrying on?
+What are your best tips for carrying on for a week or travel?
 Share in the comments!